blackboxprogramming/blackroad-prism-console/docs/policies/branch-protection.md

 ## When status checks fail

-- **Do not close and reopen PRs** just to retrigger automation.
-Leave the PR open, investigate the failing job, and push a fix.
+- **Leave the pull request open while you investigate.** Avoid the close → reopen loop just to retrigger automation; branch protection expects the same PR to go green.
-- **Skip the @codex spam.** Posting repeated "please merge" comments in Linear or on the PR does not bypass branch protection.
-Resolve the underlying CI failure first.
+- **Skip the @codex spam.** Pinging @codex (or anyone else) does not bypass required checks or branch protection.
+Focus on fixing the failing job first.
-- **Reproduce locally.** Run the same commands that failed in CI (`npm run build`, `npm run lint`, `npm run typecheck`, `node scripts/health-check.js`, etc.) until they pass.
+- **Reproduce locally before re-running CI.** Run the exact commands that failed in CI (`npm run build`, `npm run lint`, `npm run typecheck`, `node scripts/health-check.js`, etc.) and confirm they pass locally before asking for a rerun.
 - **Communicate status changes.** Once the fix is ready and checks are green, update Linear or Slack with the resolution and request a review if needed.